 PS: 12 Bones is on our shortlist of the best takeout restaurants in Asheville.

 What to order at 12 Bones: Ribs!!
-Their blueberry chipotle ribs (described as sweet with a kick) is one of our favorite dishes in town!
-We also love their brown sugar rubbed ribs, collard greens, corn pudding and jalapeno cheese grits.
+Their blueberry chipotle ribs (sweet with a kick) is one of our favorite dishes in town!
+We also love their brown sugar-rubbed ribs, collard greens, corn pudding and jalapeno cheese grits.

 What we love about 12 Bones: Their menu includes a Just a Taste section, with sides of pulled pork, pulled chicken, smoked turkey and 3 ribs.
 This is the perfect way to sample something new (or try everything!)

 4. Doc Brown’s BBQ